stellasphere/facerec.js/README.md

 var defaultoptions = {
   drawdetections: true, // Whether to draw the box around detected faces
   drawlandmarks: true, // Whether to draw the landmarks (dots) on the faces
-  linecolor: 'rgba(0, 0, 255, 1)', // What color to draw the box
-  linewidth: 2 // Width of the box border
+  // Previously, the linewidth and linecolor options were here, but they were moved to the `facerec.init()` options under the `label.linewidth` and `label.linecolor` options.
 }
 ```